MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Lead.md

 # Lead

-A prospect or a potential sales opportunity.
-Leads are converted into accounts, contacts, or opportunities when they're qualified.
-Otherwise, they're deleted or archived.
+A prospect represents a potential customer or sale happening in the system.
+A prospect can be represented by either prospects or referrals.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Lead.cdm.json" target="_blank">GitHub</a>.